 If your goal is to simplify your finances, paying off multiple debts with a single loan may be a good solution.
 It’s still important to consider the costs of consolidating — whether you’ll pay more in interest or fees, for example — but taking several payment dates and combining them into one monthly bill can make things much easier to manage.

-When is a debt consolidation loan a bad idea?
+When debt consolidation can be a bad idea

 Consolidating your debt under the wrong circumstances can wreak havoc on your financial life.
 Here are some examples of when consolidating your debt can hurt more than help: